Indian state passes historic first ‘right to health’ law. So why are doctors unhappy?

 Indian state passes historic ‘right to health’ law.
 So why are doctors unhappy?

-Rajasthan’s groundbreaking new law compels all healthcare facilities to provide emergency care without up-front payment but doctors fear it will ultimately leave them picking up the bill.
+Rajasthan’s groundbreaking new law compels all healthcare facilities to provide emergency care without receiving up-front payment but doctors fear it will ultimately leave them picking up the bill.
 Sravasti Dasgupta reports

 Doctors in Rajasthan have hit the streets in protest after the state became the first in the country to pass legislation guaranteeing the “right to health”, claiming it will put an unsustainable burden on private healthcare providers.

-Private sector doctors have been protesting for more than 10 days across the state as the Right to Health Act was passed in the state assembly last week, demanding a rollback of the law that makes access to healthcare a legal entitlement for every citizen of the state.
+Private sector doctors have been protesting for more than 10 days across the state after the Right to Health Act was passed in the state assembly last month, demanding a rollback of the law that makes access to healthcare a legal entitlement for every citizen of the state.

-The Rajasthan government also provides health insurance coverage of 2.5m rupees (approx £25,000) per annum for a family that covers over 1,500 procedures, as well as free diagnostic tests at government centres, under welfare schemes.
+The Rajasthan government also provides health insurance coverage of 2.5m rupees (approx £25,000) per annum for a family that covers more than 1,500 procedures, as well as free diagnostic tests at government centres, under welfare schemes.

-Dr Abhay Shukla, national co-convenor of the Jan Swasthya Abhiyan network of non-profits working in the healthcare sector in India, described the new law as a “a major step forward.”
+Dr Abhay Shukla, national co-convenor of the Jan Swasthya Abhiyan network of non-profits working in the healthcare sector in India, described the new law as “a major step forward”.

 “This is the first time a state government has laid down in a comprehensive way the right to healthcare,” he said to The Independent.

-However, protests have continued against the Congress’ Ashok Gehlot-led government and in a massive show of strength on Monday thousands of doctors took to the streets in capital Jaipur pressing for their demands.
+However, protests have continued against the Congress’s Ashok Gehlot-led state government and, in a massive show of strength on Monday, thousands of doctors took to the streets in the capital Jaipur pressing for their demands.

 On Wednesday, medical services were crippled in the northern state as government doctors joined the agitation against the law in a one-day strike, reported the Press Trust of India.
+Emergency services were, however, exempted from the strike.

 Speaking to The Independent, Dr Amit Yadav, former president of the Jaipur Association of Resident Doctors, explained their opposition to the new law.
 “This law has many provisions that are not in favour of both doctors and patients.
 It only seeks to hamper the relationship between the doctors and patients and puts a financial burden on doctors.